 Here is a “maybe” bio-benefit adults based on evidence found in developing neurons.

-During neuronal development during pregnancy & infancy, B6 plays an important role in neurogenesis through its support of neuronal connectivity via myelination.
+During neuronal development during pregnancy and infancy, B6 plays an important role in neurogenesis through its support of neuronal connectivity via myelination.
 This is was observed in rat samples that demonstrated decreases in brain size under conditions of in utero B6-deficiency, the number of shrunken neurons increasing by 700-1500% when compared to control samples.

 Whatever implications this may have for adult brain health remain largely unknown, but the fact that B6 has such a direct involvement in brain development suggests only good things for the human mind.